scrabbletank/farhome-rules/rulesdoc.md

 #### Magic Sight
 *1st Level*
 - **Casting Time:** 10 AP
-- **Range:** Self
+- **Range:** self
 - **Duration:** concentration, 1 hour

 Create an invisible floating eye, visible only to those who can see the ethereal plane or have cast the spell _Detect Magic_ on it.
 You can see, but not hear, everything the eye can see in addition to your normal senses.
 On your turn you can command the eye to move up to 5 tiles as a free action.
 If the eye moves more than 10 tiles away from you, you must make a spellcasting roll against 2 Bad dice, repeating this roll every minute.
-On fail the spell ends.
+On failure the spell ends.
 The eye cannot move through solid objects, but can fit through a 1 inch hole.

 If the eye is able to fully spot a creature behind cover, they gain 1 less bonus die from cover against your attacks.